 Technology Description Benefits Constraints and Risks Relative Time to Benefit Retained?
 (A) Draining/evaporation of free liquid from the LAI/LDWP (i.e., Multiunit 1) and closure with CCR in place Multiunit 1 is scheduled to cease receiving CCR and discharges from seepage collection systems in October 2020.
 After that time, future discharges will be directed to the planned Return Water Pond.
 The plant will continue to use decanted water from the LDWP in operations and the remaining free liquid present in the ponds will be allowed to evaporate until a date when Multiunit 1 can be closed with CCR in place.
-Stormwater control measures would be implemented to limit seepage of residual water from the ponds after closure.
-(1) Removes the hydraulic head of water in the unit that may be in communication with the underlying aquifer.
-(2) Reduces a potential contributing source of COC mass into the aquifer.
-(3) Promotes Multiunit 1 closure Given the construction of these ponds on top of historical ponds that could have discharged the COCs in the past, the impact of removing water that could be supplying an additional source of COCs may be negligible.
-The ponds are sizable and may take a long time to dewater.
-Although a low permeability cap will be installed on Multiunit 1 after it is dewatered and engineering control measures to divert stormwater away from Multiunit 1 will be put in place, if stormwater percolates through the drained Multiunit 1, impacted seepage from Multiunit 1 could be mobilized because the CCR remains in place.
-Technology does not address existing impacts in groundwater downgradient of Multiunit 1.
-Slow Yes (part of the unit closure plan) (B) Draining/evaporation of free liquid from the LAI/LDWP (i.e., Multiunit 1) and closure of the ponds through CCR removal Multiunit 1 is scheduled to cease receiving CCR and discharges from seepage collection systems in October 2020.
+Stormwater control measures would be implemented to limit seepage of residual water from the ponds after closure. underlying aquifer.
+(2) Reduces a potential contributing source of (1) Given the construction of these ponds on top of historical ponds that could have discharged the COCs in the past, the impact of removing water that could be supplying an additional source of COCs may be negligible.
+(2) The ponds are sizable and may take a long time to dewater.
+(3) Although a low permeability cap will be installed on Multiunit 1 after it is dewatered and engineering control measures to divert stormwater away from Multiunit 1 will be put in place, if stormwater percolates through the drained Multiunit 1, impacted seepage from Multiunit 1 could be mobilized because the CCR remains in place.
+(4) Technology does not address existing impacts in groundwater downgradient of Multiunit 1.
+Yes (part of the unit closure plan) (B) Draining/evaporation of free liquid from the LAI/LDWP (i.e., Multiunit 1) and closure of the ponds through CCR removal Multiunit 1 is scheduled to cease receiving CCR and discharges from seepage collection systems in October 2020.
 After that time, future discharges will be directed to the planned Return Water Pond.
 The plant will continue to use decanted water from the LDWP in operations and the remaining free liquid present in the ponds will be allowed to evaporate until the CCR can be removed and placed in an appropriately lined facility.
-(1) Removes a potential contributing source of COC mass into the aquifer.
-(2) Removes the hydraulic head of water in the unit that may be in communication with the underlying aquifer.
-(3) Promotes Multiunit 1 closure (1) Given the construction of these ponds on top of historical ponds that could have discharged the COCs in the past, the impact of removing CCR that could be supplying an additional source of COCs may be negligible.
+COC mass into the aquifer.
+(2) Removes the hydraulic head of water in the unit that may be in communication with the (1) Given the construction of these ponds on top of historical ponds that could have discharged the COCs in the past, the impact of removing CCR that could be supplying an additional source of COCs may be negligible.
 (2) The ponds are sizable and will take a long time to dewater.
 (3) Technology does not address existing impacts in groundwater downgradient of Multiunit 1.
 Slow Yes (C) Installation of an intercept trench seepage collection system downgradiant of closed Evaporation Ponds 1 and 2 A 7,600-ft long intercept trench system was installed in 2011 (north portion) and 2013 (south portion) along the western boundary of the APS lease boundary to intercept and collect seepage from the disposal area.
 Downgradient of Multiunit 1, the trench ranges from approximately 35 to 50 ft deep, following the geologic interface between the weathered and unweathered shale.
 The trench is filled with drainage rock and perforated pipe that is sloped to collection sumps for seepage removal with level controlled submersible pumps.
 Seepage collected from the trench system is currently discharged to the LDWP; after October 2020, seepage will be discharged to a future Return Water Pond to be located east of Multiunit 1. downgradient of Multiunit 1 that is migrating through the weathered shale.
-(2) Does not distinguish amoung sources of seepage; trench is located downgradient of the disposal area.
-(1) Requires ongoing maintenance to ensure proper operation/effectiveness.
-(2) Does not intercept seepage present in the unweathered shale (if present) Immediate (Existing System) Yes (Existing System)
+(2) Does not distinguish amoung sources of Immediate (Existing System) Yes (Existing System)